Warbo/chriswarbo-net/projects/units/negative_bar_notation.md

 } | mult
 ```

-The bar clearly shows which parts are negative, without needing more parentheses
+The bar clearly shows which parts are negative, without needing more
-(although we can add them if desired).
-For comparison, using minus signs would
+parentheses; although we can add them if desired (in fact, [grouping used to be
+written with such overlines](https://en.wikipedia.org/wiki/Vinculum_(symbol));
+before parentheses became common!).

-give this:
+For comparison, using minus signs would give this:

 ```{.unwrap pipe="sh | math block minus"}
 cat long.mml
 ```

-If we don't like such long bars, we can instead multiply by
+Even if we don't like such long bars, we could instead multiply by
-`1`{.unwrap pipe="num | neg | math"} (note that this *still* requires fewer
+`1`{.unwrap pipe="num | neg | math"} and *still* require fewer parentheses than
-parentheses than a minus sign):
+using a minus sign!

 ```{.unwrap pipe="sh | math block"}
 {